Zapier integration

 Connect Deskwoot to over 5,000 apps using Zapier.
 Automate workflows between Deskwoot and your CRM, project management tools, email marketing platforms, and mor

-- Search for "Deskwoot" in the Zapier app directory.
+- Search for "Deskwoot" in the Zapier app directory and pick it.

-- Authenticate by pasting your Deskwoot API token into Zapier when prompted.
+- Authenticate by pasting your Deskwoot API token when Zapier asks for it.

-- Build your first Zap by choosing a trigger and an action, then test and activate it.
+- Build your first Zap by choosing a trigger and an action, then test it and turn it on.

-- Conversation status changed — e.g., moved to resolved or pending.
+- Conversation status changed.
+For example, moved to resolved or pending.

-- CSAT rating submitted — a customer submits a satisfaction rating.
+- CSAT rating submitted.
+A customer sends a satisfaction rating.

 - Create a conversation